 Publication Fee & Monetary Policy

-All articles published in al-‘Ulūm are open access and freely available online, immediately upon publication.
-Al-Karam International Institute (AKII), Bhera Sargodha, Pakistan bear all of expenses regarding peer review administration, professional production of articles in PDF, other formats, and dissemination of published papers in various venues, in addition to other publishing functions, from its own budget.
-Therefore, al-‘Ulūm does not charge any article submission fee, Article Processing Charge (APC), or Article Publication Fee (APF) from authors.
-Al-‘Ulūm also does not charge any fee for the length of an article, figures, or supplementary data.
+Al-Karam International Institute (AKII), Bhera, Pakistan bears all of administrative expenses regarding production of articles in PDF, other formats, and dissemination of published papers in various venues, in addition to other publishing functions, from its own budget.
+Al-‘Ulūm also does not charge any extra fee for the length of an article, figures, or supplementary data.
 All the items (Manuscripts, Editorials, Teaching Modules, Corrections, Addendums, Retractions, Comments, etc.) are published free of charge.

 Plagiarism Policy / Originality